tazzben/project-based-assessment/README.md

 8. Bayesian information criterion
 9. McFadden pseudo-R^2
 10. Likelihood Ratio test statistic
-11. Chi-Squared P-Value of the model (i.e. Wilk's test)
+11. Chi-Squared P-Value of the model (i.e. Wilks' theorem)

 getResults only return these values as a tuple.
 DisplayResults returns the values as a tuple and prints the results to screen.
 SaveResults returns the values as a tuple, displays the results and saves the results to CSV files.